hollyyuqizheng/transportation-transformation/data/new_york/NY_Pop_Zipcode_README.txt

   This data comes from a public table which can be found at https://www.newyork-demographics.com/zip_codes_by_population The information from this table has the following citation:
       United States Census Bureau.
 B01001 SEX BY AGE, 2018 American Community Survey 5-Year Estimates.
 U.S. Census Bureau, American Community Survey Office.
 Web.
 19 December 2019. http://www.census.gov/.

+   We modified our dataset from the original in that in the original there was one row per rank so some rows represented multiple zip codes.
+We separated the zipcodes so that there are multiple rows with the same rank but each row only represents one zipcode.
+This will make it easier to join the data with other data sets by zipcode.

 ------------------------------------------------------------------------